Axway/platform-management-docs/content/en/docs/release_notes/platform_management_12.0.0_and_later/12_00_00_relnotes.md

 ## Fixed issue

-* Fixed an issue where users attempting to switch their logged-in organization to an inactive or invalid organization would regenerate a session in their prior logged-in organization.
+* Fixed an issue where users attempting to switch their signed-in organization to an inactive or invalid organization would regenerate a session in their prior signed-in organization.